Kqtan/kqtan.github.io/README.md

 I'm always open to new opportunities, collaborations, and conversations.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kai-qin-tan), or you can reach me via email at kqtan99@gmail.com.

-Thank you for visiting my page, and I look forward to connecting with you!
+Thank you for visiting my page, and I look forward to connect with you!